Terms defined in this Glossary apply unless otherwise defined in product specific terms.

 Managing an OSE means to solicit or receive data about, configure, or give instructions to the hardware or software that is directly or indirectly associated with the OSE.
 It does not include discovering the presence of a device or OSE.

-Microsoft Azure Services means the Microsoft services and features identified at http://azure.microsoft.com/services/, except those licensed separately.
+Microsoft Azure Services means the Microsoft services and features identified at http://azure.microsoft.com/services/, except those identified in the Product Terms as Microsoft Azure Infrastructure Plans, Microsoft Azure User Plans, or Microsoft Azure Support Plans.
 “Microsoft Azure Services” includes any open source components incorporated by Microsoft in those services and features.

-Microsoft Azure Services Plan means a subscription to one of the individual Microsoft Azure Services.
+Microsoft Azure Services Plan means a subscription to one of the individual Microsoft Azure Services identified in the Product Terms as Microsoft Azure Infrastructure Plans, Microsoft Azure User Plans, or Microsoft Azure Support Plans.

 Microsoft Translator means Translator Text API and/or Translator Speech API offered by Microsoft as a cloud based machine translation service.

-Network Server means a physical hardware server solely dedicated to Customer use and provides resource assistant to computers in a network.
-Any dedicated server that is under the management or control of an entity other than Customer or one of its Affiliates is subject to the Outsourcing Software Management clause in the Universal License Terms.
+Network Server means a physical hardware server that provides resource assistant to computers in a network.
+Any Server that is under the management or control of an entity other than Customer or one of its Affiliates is subject to the Outsourcing Software Management clause in the Universal License Terms.

 Non-Microsoft Product means any third-party-branded software, data, service, website or product, unless incorporated by Microsoft in an Online Service.